-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking x applicants?
+Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time. first-vear. degree-seeking

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for FaII 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

 ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

-SAT or ACT
+SAT or ACT Х

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or

 SAT Subject Tests

-• ion decisions for first-time, first-year, degree-seeking applicants ving applies (regardless of whether the writing score will be used ACT with writing required ACT with writing recommended ACT with or without writing acce pted - ion decisions for first-time, first-year, degree-seeking applicants ving applies (regardless of whether the Essay score will be used SAT with Essay component requestant SAT with Essay component reconstructions SAT with or without Essay component requestant satisfactors. ommended C8C Please indicate how your institution n will use the SAT or ACT essay component; check all that apply.
-For admission For placement For advising In place of an application essay As a validity check on the application process No college policy as of now Not using essay component C8D In addition, does your institution us Yes No C8E Latest date by which SAT or ACT s Latest date by which SAT Subject scores must be rec · C8F If necessary, use this space to clar policies (e.g., if tests are recomme students, or if tests are not require students): nded for some The ACT or SAT test is not required for admission but is recommended for proper advisement and class placement.
-If an admitted freshman does not have an ACT or SAT score available, completion of C8G Please indicate which tests your institu X SAT X ACT SAT Subject Tests AP CLEP Institutional Exam State Exam (specify): tion uses for placem ent (e.g., state tests):
+C8B If your institution will make use of the ne ACT in admission on decisions for fire st-time, first-year, degree-seeking ap plicants

+ACT with writing required

+ACT with writing recommended

+ACT with or without writing accep oted

+C8B If your institution will make use of the for Fall 2023 please indicate which in the admissions process):

+SAT with Essay component requ SAT with Essay component reco SAT with or without Essay compo mmended

+C8C Please indicate how your institution will use the SAT of or ACT essay com ponent; check all t hat apply.

+SAT essay ACT essay

+For admission

+English and the second

+For placement

+For advising In place of an application essay

+As a validity check on the

+application process

+No college policy as of now Х Х

+Not using essay component

+C8D In addition, does your institution use e applicants' test s cores for academi c advising?

+Х Yes

+No

+C8E Latest date by which SAT or ACT s cores must be rec eived for fall-term admission

+N/A

+Latest date by which SAT Subject 1 Test scores must b e received for fall- term admission •

+C8F If necessary, use this space to claripolicies (e.g., if tests are recommer optional ad used for not taking the A or class placement ACT or SAT has

+C8G Please indicate which tests your instituti on uses for placeme ent (e.g., state tests):

+X SAT -

+X ACT

+SAT Subject Tests

+AP

+CLEP

+X Institutional Exam State Exam (specify):

+State Exam (specify).